By Hannah Hughes

 León was the city that broke my heart.

-No, scrap that.
+No, ignore that.

 León was the city that completely destroyed my heart.
 It ripped my heart from my chest and crippled its fragile chambers as it smashed my love organ over and over again like a stranded sailor trying to kill a tuna pulled overboard.